AI-Native GTM Ops Consulting for B2B Tech Startups

 Fractional Partner Retainer

 Ongoing monthly engagement.
-I embed as your Head of RevOps — living in your stack, your Slack, and your weekly cadences.
-Enterprise-caliber ops leadership without the full-time hire cost or timeline.
+I embed as your Head of GTM Ops — living in your stack, your Slack, and your weekly cadences.
+I bring the AI-native operating model to your team without the enterprise price tag or 6-month recruiting cycle.

 Let's Connect